kenn-agement/Opencv-Face-recognition/README.md

 # Opencv-Face-recognition
-face recognition with opencv in python
+face recognition with opencv webcam in python
 -using Cascade Classifier for detection and using face_dataset creator for create custome models and training .yml file
 # Face Recognition: Understanding LBPH Algorithm
 Human beings perform face recognition automatically every day and practically with no effort.